Cash, Cards, & Currency Abroad

 ATMs stop working.

-Banks flag foreign transactions.
+Banks flag transactions.

 Cash disappears faster than expected.